aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/render-unicode-supplementary-characters-in-output-pdf-by-aspose-cells/_index.md

 You can use this sample code to convert the [source excel file](5473390.xlsx) into [output PDF](5473391.pdf).

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-files-utility-RenderUnicodeSupplimentaryCharacterToPDF-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-files-utility-RenderUnicodeSupplimentaryCharacterToPDF-1.java" >}}